aninditadash/javascript_basics/README.md

 JavaScript is designed on an object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.

+### **Functions are Objects**

+First-class Function: A programming language is said to have First-class functions when _functions in that language are treated like any other variable_.
+For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.

+In JavaScript, functions are first-class objects, because they can be passed to other functions, returned from functions, and assigned to variables and properties.
+They can also have properties and methods just like any other object.
+What distinguishes them from other objects is that functions can be called.

 ### **Creating new objects**

 Using object initializers: Also called object literals.
 Object initializers are expressions, and each object initializer results in a new object being created whenever the statement in which it appears is executed.
 Identical object initializers create distinct objects that do not compare to each other as equal.